Book a Demo!

 // STB_TEXTEDIT_DELETECHARS(obj,i,n) delete n characters starting at i

-// STB_TEXTEDIT_INSERTCHARS(obj,i,c*,n) insert n characters at i (pointed to by STB_TEXTEDIT_CHARTYPE*)
+// STB_TEXTEDIT_INSERTCHARS(obj,i,c*,n) try to insert n characters at i (pointed to by STB_TEXTEDIT_CHARTYPE*)

 //